jgomer2001/flowless/engine/README.md

 ## Internals

-The engine receives a request (eg. to trigger a flow), locates the relevant JS code and executes it by leveraging a scripting engine (Mozilla Rhino).
-In practice it's more complicated than that!
+The engine receives a request (eg. to trigger a flow), locates the relevant JS code and executes it by leveraging Mozilla [Rhino](https://github.com/mozilla/rhino/) scripting engine.
+Of course, it's more complicated than that in practice!

 **Key points**: